nightmode/feri/docs/api/config.md

 }
 ```

-Note: Feri will only generate a source map when the file it is based needs to be built.
+Note: Feri will only generate a source map when the file it is based on needs to be built.
 Running `feri --republish` or `feri --forcebuild` **once** after enabling sourceMaps will ensure their creation.

 ## config.fileType.concat